Suryansh777777/Mathmatika/README.md

 ## Overview

-**Mathematiks** is a comprehensive mathematics learning platform that combines AI-powered research, document processing, interactive chat, voice mentorship, and video generation to transform how students learn mathematics.
+**Mathmatika** is a comprehensive mathematics learning platform that combines AI-powered research, document processing, interactive chat, voice mentorship, and video generation to transform how students learn mathematics.
 The platform enables users to upload materials, ask questions, and receive structured notes, educational videos, and interactive assessments—all powered by cutting-edge AI technology.

 ### Vision